 \subsection{The $g \to q\bar{q}$ channel}

 In the $g \to q\bar{q}$ channel there are two diagrams contributing to leading order.
-These diagrams share the same topology, and differ on the time for the shockwave interaction: before or after the splitting.
+These diagrams share the same topology, and differ by whether the shockwave interaction occurs before or after the splitting.
 In Figure \ref{fig:LOg-qbarqDiagrams}, we depict the two Feynman diagrams contributing to the total amplitude of the process.
 The first diagram corresponds to the interaction of the $q\bar{q}$ pair with the shockwave, while the second diagram represents the interaction of the shockwave with the incoming gluon before fluctuating into the final $q\bar{q}$ state.
 The difference between these two amplitudes lies in the color operator of the Wilson lines.
-The first diagram features a product of a Wilson line and a conjugate Wilson line both in their fundamental representation which describe the scattering of a $q\bar{q}$ dipole, the quark being at $\Transv{x}{}$ and the antiquark at $\Transv{y}{}$ at the time of the scattering.
-The second diagram presents a single Wilson line in the adjoint representation from the scattering of the gluon with the shockwave evaluated at the point of interaction transverse coordinate $\Transv{w}{} = (z_1 \Transv{x}{} + z_2 \Transv{y}{})/(z_1 + z_2)=z_1\Perp{x}+(1-z_1)\Perp{y}$ which physically represents the transverse coordinate of the center-of-mass of the $q\bar q$ pair.
+The first diagram features a product of a Wilson line and a conjugate Wilson line, both in their fundamental representation, which describe the scattering of a $q\bar{q}$ dipole, the quark being at $\Transv{x}{}$ and the antiquark at $\Transv{y}{}$ at the time of the scattering.
+The second diagram features a single Wilson line in the adjoint representation.
+This accounts for the scattering of the gluon with the shockwave evaluated at transverse coordinate $\Transv{w}{} = (z_1 \Transv{x}{} + z_2 \Transv{y}{})/(z_1 + z_2)=z_1\Perp{x}+(1-z_1)\Perp{y}$.